AvanaPY/DV2607-Deepspeech-Adversarial/README.md

 # Documentation

 ## File attack.py
 Performs an adversarial attack on an audio file.
+This will auto-download the DeepSpeech model if it is not downloaded yet.

 * --audio-file
 > Path to the audio file to perform the attack on.
 Must be sampled at 16kHz.
 This is required.